CA 2020: Youth Perspective and the Future of California is a statewide initiative that focuses on the lives and experiences of young Californians.

 If California is at times seen as an indicator of where the United States is headed, then the state’s 13.5 million young people under the age of 25 will play an increasingly significant role in shaping who we are and the issues that we care about both regionally and nationally in coming years.
-With an eye toward the next national election and the goal of amplifying youth voices, we want to hear the insights and perspectives of young Californians on the subjects and issues that both divide and unite us and the futures that they envision.
+With the goal of amplifying youth voices, we want to hear the insights and perspectives of young Californians on the subjects and issues that both divide and unite us and the futures that they envision.

 Four Interconnected Components of CA 2020

 A partnership between California Humanities and community colleges designed to engage a broad cross-section of young Californians in a consideration of the vital connections between journalism and democracy.
 It brings Pulitzer Prize-winning journalists to community college campuses, provides CA 2020 Journalism Fellowships to emerging student journalists, and strives to amplify young people’s voices and perspectives in public discourse throughout California.

 CDP NextGen grants are designed to support California’s next generation of documentary mediamakers age 18 and under.
 We invite applications from California-based nonprofit organizations, public agencies, schools and libraries to provide training and support to emerging mediamakers in the creation of short, insightful nonfiction films and/or podcasts that tell original stories about life in California today.
 Eligible applicants may apply for funding up to $15,000.

 For grant guidelines and application deadlines, please visit the California Documentary Project Grants page.